freedomofpress/securedrop/docs/passphrases.rst

 passphrases:

 -  A passphrase for the persistent volume on the Admin Live USB.
--  Additional credentials, which we recommend adding to Tails' KeePassX password manager during the installation:
+-  Additional credentials, which we recommend adding to Tails' KeePassXC password manager during the installation:

    -  The *Application Server* and *Monitor Server* admin username and password